genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

     * `messageType` - represents the original EVENT name (e.g. EVENT_TRADE_INSERT).
     * `destination` - is the process name this event was originally targeting (e.g. POSITION_EVENT_HANDLER).
     * `eventMessage` - contains the JSON object representing the original message payload.
-    * `approvalType` - equivalent to the property with the same name provided as part of `approvableAck` (see [earlier section](../../server/event-handler/advanced.md#pending-approval-submission-in-event-handlers))
+    * `approvalType` - equivalent to the property with the same name provided as part of `approvableAck` (see [earlier section](../../server/event-handler/advanced.md#pending-approval-submission-in-event-handlers)).
-    * `additionalDetails` - equivalent to the property with the same name provided as part of `approvableAck` (see [earlier section](../../server/event-handler/advanced.md#pending-approval-submission-in-event-handlers))
+    * `additionalDetails` - equivalent to the property with the same name provided as part of `approvableAck` (see [earlier section](../../server/event-handler/advanced.md#pending-approval-submission-in-event-handlers)).
-    * `generated` - equivalent to the property named `entityDetails` provided as part of `approvableAck` (see [earlier section](../../server/event-handler/advanced.md#pending-approval-submission-in-event-handlers))
+    * `generated` - equivalent to the property named `entityDetails` provided as part of `approvableAck` (see [earlier section](../../server/event-handler/advanced.md#pending-approval-submission-in-event-handlers)).
 * `userName` - a string property containing the user name who triggered the event.
-* `messageType` - a shortcut property accessor for the `messageType` value stored inside `insertMessage`
+* `messageType` - a shortcut property accessor for the `messageType` value stored inside `insertMessage`.
-* `eventMessage` - a shortcut property accessor for the `eventMessage` value stored inside `insertMessage`
+* `eventMessage` - a shortcut property accessor for the `eventMessage` value stored inside `insertMessage`.

 The following objects are accessible within the `accept`, `cancel` and `reject` blocks:

 * `userName` - a string property containing the user name who triggered the pending approval event (e.g. accept, reject or cancel).
 * `pendingApproval` - the pending approval record stored in the database.
-The type of this property is the "Approval" database entity (see [table entities](../../database/data-types/table-entities.md))
+The type of this property is the "Approval" database entity (see [table entities](../../database/data-types/table-entities.md)).
 * `approvalMessage` - an instance of the `ApprovalMessage` class, which represents the payload of the message sent to EVENT_PENDING_APPROVAL_ACCEPT, EVENT_PENDING_APPROVAL_CANCEL and EVENT_PENDING_APPROVAL_REJECT.
 It contains two properties:
-    * `approvalMessage` - the message text sent by the user who initiated this pending approval action.
+    * `approvalMessage` - the message text sent by the user who initiated this pending approval action
-    * `approvalId` - contains the APPROVAL_ID used to identify the APPROVAL record we are handling as part of this action.
+    * `approvalId` - contains the APPROVAL_ID used to identify the APPROVAL record we are handling as part of this action
-* `messageType` - a shortcut property accessor for the `messageType` value stored inside `pendingApproval`
+* `messageType` - a shortcut property accessor for the `messageType` value stored inside `pendingApproval`.
-* `eventMessage` - a shortcut property accessor for the `eventMessage` value stored inside `pendingApproval`
+* `eventMessage` - a shortcut property accessor for the `eventMessage` value stored inside `pendingApproval`.

 The following properties are automatically available for the whole scope of the **-approval.kts** file: